 Here, current liabilities include these following -

-Based on this formula, businesses can estimate their working capital requirement easily.
+Based on this working capital requirement formula, businesses can estimate their working capital requirement easily.
 For instance, if the current assets of a firm exceed its current liabilities, it indicates that the firm has surplus working capital.
 Notably, items like cash commitments, non-trade receivable and old or wasted inventory are excluded or adjusted during the working capital requirement calculation.

 Suppose the current assets of Mr Kumar’s business stands at Rs.
 25000, while current liabilities amount to Rs.
 45000.